 Audition Questions and Answers

-What do UWEC jazz auditions look like?
+What will UWEC jazz auditions look like this fall?

 What are the judges looking for?